Vanilla Pavlova with Vanilla Bean Whip, Passion Fruit Curd and Pineapple Boba.

 - Best eaten the same day, you can keep it chilled up to two days tightly wrapped with plastic wrap.
 The meringue will start to soften but not too much.

-If you have any troubles with your pavlova you can check out this Complete guide to Pavlovas for troubleshooting before you start so you don’t waste any ingredients.
-Like I
+If you have any troubles with your pavlova you can check out this Complete guide to Pavlovas for troubleshooting before you start.

 There are affiliate links in this post.
 Any small amount I make off these links help pay for ingredients for more recipes that I create and share on my blog.
 You are not obligated to use my affiliate link, just letting you all know that they are there.